 There are low chances of survival of the offspring.

-Most aquatic animals use this type of fertilization and the advantage of external fertilization is that it produces a large number of offspring due to external hazards.
+Most aquatic animals use this type of fertilisation, and the advantage of external fertilisation is that it produces a large number of offspring due to external hazards.

 Examples are fish, frog, organisms etc.